What is condition monitoring (CM)?

 Implementing a condition monitoring program is a relatively straightforward process involving three primary steps.

-Step 1.
-Collect historical data.
+Step 1: Collect historical data

-Step 2.
-Install the sensors.
+Step 2: Install the sensors

-Sensors are the driving force behind any condition monitoring program, so the first step to implementing a program is installing the sensors that will collect the necessary data.
-Different assets will require different types of sensors and different approaches to sensor installation, so be sure to account for the needs of all your critical assets.
+Sensors are the driving force behind any condition monitoring program, so the first step to implementing a program is installing the sensors that collect the necessary data.
+Different assets require different types of sensors and different approaches to sensor installation, so be sure to account for the needs of all your critical assets.

-Step 3.
-Establish your baselines.
+Step 3: Establish your baselines

 As soon as you’ve installed all your condition monitoring sensors, they will begin to collect machine health data, like vibration and position, rotor speed, temperature measurements and operating process sensors.
-This data will allow you to establish baseline measurements for assets and decipher what is and is not normal for a piece of equipment.
+This data allows you to establish baseline measurements for assets and decipher what is and is not normal for a piece of equipment.

-Step 4.
-Monitor your assets.
+Step 4: Monitor your assets

 Condition monitoring techniques